vikingeducation/prep_basics/test-yourself-answers.md

 #### SASS (Syntactically Awesome Stylesheets)

-Is a CSS preprocessor which adds variables, nested rules, mixins and more to CSS.
+SASS is a CSS preprocessor which adds variables, nested rules, mixins and more to CSS.
 It simplifies your CSS making it easier to maintain and develop.

 *Contributed by [James Kamana](https://github.com/JayKamana)*